sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 You can create an entire library of blueprints customized for the different kinds of modules and distributions you wish to create.
-For example, you might want set up a blueprint that generates boilerplate appropirate for a Moose module or one for distributing a standalone perl script.
+For example, you might want set up a blueprint that generates boilerplate for Moose modules and another for standalone perl scripts.
 You can also set up blueprints that create a git repository for your module as well as generate a remote repository for you on GitHub and that will automatically push commits out to it (we'll cover this in our next tutorial).
 There's lots of latent power underlying the `new` command so let's get a better taste for how to tap into it.

 Our last blueprint was a trivial one for the purposes of showing you the basics.
 This next one might be one you'll want to add to your blueprint library, so you